-Chapter 3.
+Chapter 2.
 Developing Java applications

-You can write Java applications that use CICS services and run under CICS control.
-CICS provides the run time environment through a JVM server.
-You can connect to your Java programs through technologies such as web services or z/OS Connect Enterprise Edition.
+You can write Java application programs that use CICS services and run under CICS control.
+Using the IBM CICS SDK for Java or other Java IDEs, you can develop applications that use the JCICS class library to access CICS resources and interact with programs that are written in other languages.
+You can also connect to your Java programs by using various protocols and technologies, such as web services or z/OS Connect Enterprise Edition.